idlrl/flare/tutorial/modules.md

         """
         # we have the "sensor" keyword in self.get_input_specs
         hidden = self.perception_net(inputs["sensor"])
-        # we must return the action keyword "continuous_action" since it is defined
+        # we must return the action keyword "action" since it is defined
         # in self.get_action_specs
-        return dict(continuous_action=Deterministic(hidden)), states
+        return dict(action=Deterministic(hidden)), states
 ```

 ## Algorithm <a name="algorithm"/>